Do you have big plans for your career but feel like you aren’t making progress?

 It’s a common feeling.

-The problem is that we tend to recognize our career growth only with notable milestones like completing a course or an upward move to the next level.
+The problem is that we tend to recognize our career growth only with notable milestones such as a promotion or achieving an industry designation.

 But let’s face it.
 Big moves don’t happen every day and aren’t always possible.